flamsanct/flamsanct.github.io/polygon/README.md

 ## Option 2: Buy MATIC on Any Exchange and Bridge to Polygon

+In this case, you simply buy MATIC on any exchange where it is available.

+- `Step 1:` Buy MATIC on your exchange of choice.
+- `Step 2:` Withdraw the MATIC to your Ethereum wallet address on the Ethereum network.
+- `Step 3:` Use a bridging app to send your MATIC to Polygon.

+### Bridging to Polygon

 Bridging is the process of sending a token from Ethereum  to the Polygon, or vice versa.
 By default, most exchanges only offer Ethereum mainnet withdrawals of MATIC.
 So in this case you have to send it to your wallet on Ethereum and then bridge to Polygon.

-- `Step 1:` Buy MATIC on your exchange of choice.
-- `Step 2:` Withdraw the MATIC to your Ethereum wallet address on the Ethereum network.
-- `Step 3:` Use a bridging app to send your MATIC to Polygon.

 The following are examples of apps that can be used to bridge MATIC to Polygon.
 Before using any of these tools, please do your own research (DYOR) regarding their current status and safety: